andre-st/goodreads-toolbox/README.md

 $ ./example-script.pl --help
 ```

+Observations and limitations:

-Microsoft Windows and Apple's macOS is _not_ natively supported:
+- Microsoft Windows and Apple's macOS is not _natively_ supported:
 	- a Windows user wrote me that he ran the Toolbox on the [Windows 10 Subsystem for Linux](https://linuxhint.com/install_ubuntu_windows_10_wsl/) (WSL)
-- install [Docker for Windows or Mac](https://github.com/docker/toolbox/releases), save and unpack [the project files](https://github.com/andre-st/goodreads-toolbox/archive/master.zip) somewhere, and run the ./Dockerfile
+	- try [Docker for Windows or Mac](https://github.com/docker/toolbox/releases), save and unpack [the project files](https://github.com/andre-st/goodreads-toolbox/archive/master.zip) somewhere, and run the ./Dockerfile
-- there is [VirtualBox](https://www.virtualbox.org/) for Mac and Windows, which can run a [Linux image](https://www.osboxes.org/virtualbox-images/)

-The usual runtime of the programs will be long:
+- The usual runtime of the programs will be long:
 	- Goodreads slows down all requests and we have to load a lot of data
 	- start one program and do other things in the meantime
 	- you can break any program with <kbd>CTRL</kbd>-<kbd>C</kbd> and continue later (reloads from a file-cache)